mailplane/mailplane.github.com/_posts/help/2013-11-10-switch_to_account.md

 The 'Switch to account' functionality of Mailplane 3 allows you to switch between a set of accounts.
 Simply go to Mailplane 3 > Switch to account... or press `Control-Command-A`.

-It is helpful for customers with a lot of accounts because it reduces the number of tabs.
-Having less tabs saves screen-estate and memory.
+This function is useful for customers using many accounts by reducing the amount of tabs open at once.
+Having less tabs open saves memory and screen-estate.

 We have three cases in the example below: